yui-mhcp/base_dl_project/README.md

 - [x] Comment the code.
 - [x] Multi-GPU support.
 - [x] Allow to call `test` with other metrics than the default ones.
-- [x] Allow to call `test` multiple times in the same epoch and save all testings without overriding previous testing information.
+- [x] Allow to call `test` multiple times in the same epoch and save all testings without overriding previous testing information (simply give a different `test_name` to the test).
+- [ ] Make a subclassing tutorial based on the new interfaces
+- [ ] Make better tutorials to extend the project
+    - [ ] Add new architectures
+    - [x] Add new training objects
+    - [x] Add new datasets
+    - [ ] Add new models' classes

 ### Future improvments